Tuesday, 4 February 2020

 Day 4: Application — Read Mark 7 as a personal word to you from God.

-- What makes you feel dirty?
-What, besides Jesus, are you tempted to turn to for cleansing?
+- Besides Jesus, what are you tempted to turn to for cleansing?
 Repent and believe.
 And rejoice!

-- Is there someone you know who needs this good news?
+- Finally, is there someone you know who needs this good news?
 Ask the Father to help you minister it to them with compassion and clarity.

-I’m so glad Jesus knew where the smell was coming from in my life and removed the source by forgiving all my sins.
-Wow.
-I want to think about that.
+I’m so glad Jesus knew exactly where the smell was coming from in my life.
+By his death, he forgave all my sins, removing their stench forever.